 Sri Taylor is a junior at Rutgers University studying communication with a specialization in public relations.
 She is a 2018 graduate of Columbia High School and was raised and currently lives in South Orange.
+Taylor also responded to an anonymous, negative letter she received in response to this essay here.

 Hello to all my white neighbors, friends, and acquaintances who are reading this.
 If what is going on in the world right now is making you feel upset, enraged, hopeless, or all of the above, that is just a small taste of what black children and adults experience everyday.
 As many emotions you may be feeling, you will never be able to fathom the trauma that black people carry throughout our entire lives.
 We are feeling levels of anger and frustration that white people cannot and will not be able to grasp.
 Take this into consideration when you are talking to your black friends, lovers, or peers.